basho/basho_docs/content/riak/ts/1.5.0/using/planning.md

 ## Sort With Local Keys

 A table's local key determines how it is stored and ordered on disk.
-Adding the `ASC` or `DESC` keywords to the local key lets you control the sort order of records on disk and avoid sorting using [`ORDER BY`][order by] or at the application level.
+Adding the `ASC` or `DESC` keywords to the local key lets you control the sort order of records on disk, and avoid sorting using [`ORDER BY`][order by] or at the application level.

-Ordering rows using `ASC` or `DESC` on the local key may improve latency and reduce workload on the cluster than using `ORDER BY` because no sorting is required when the query is executed.
+Ordering rows using `ASC` or `DESC` on the local key reduces workload on the cluster because no sorting is required when a query is executed.
+This may make using `ASC` or `DESC` on the local key a better choice than using `ORDER BY`.

 The `ASC` or `DESC` keywords must be applied to the local key, not the partition key.
 The keywords can only be applied to `SINT64`, `TIMESTAMP` and `VARCHAR` columns.

 ### Ascending Local Key Example

-For example with the following table and data:
+For example, with the following table and data:

 ```sql
 CREATE TABLE ascending_table (